EENI Global Business School

 3. These are clients who require a component that is almost unique and incorporated into their product so it can be difficult for them to find a vendor

-4. The Japanese trading companies (Sogo Shoshas) or the corresponding in South Korea (Chaebols), are the ones that are furthest from the prototype of small companies described; they have a higher number of employees that allows them to specialize in specific products: cement, steel, heavy machinery and food
+4. Japanese trading enterprises (Sogo Shoshas) or the corresponding in South Korea (Chaebols), are the ones that are furthest from the prototype of small enterprises described; they have a higher number of employees that allows them to specialize in specific products: cement, steel, heavy machinery and food

 Shoprite Africa largest food distributor